-This next school year’s 2018 All-State event will be held at Eastern KY University, January 26-28, 2018.
+The 2019 All-State event will be held at Western University, on February 1-3, 2019.
 Students in grades 5-12 are eligible.
 Students must be in method level 2 or above to participate as a 5th grader.
 This year promises yet another year of fun and excitement with music that will challenge and motivate students.
 If you have not entered students in the past, this is the year to begin.
 Repertoire will include a wide range of styles and levels that offer the usual exciting dimension of ensemble playing.
-The registration deadline is October 15 and as soon as students have registered they will receive music to begin practice for their video audition.
-Video auditions must be submitted by Dec 15, 2017.
+The registration deadline is TBA and as soon as students have registered they will receive music to begin practice for their video audition.
+Video auditions must be submitted by TBA.

 Participation in the All-State Piano Ensemble provides students with these benefits: